 Introduction

 This is the Betchworth Parish Council strategy to deliver the objectives for Tranquil Woods as set out by the Tranquil Woods Management Team.
-The strategy sets out actions to deliver the objectives (pg3-4) over the first two years at the end of which a review will be undertaken against the achievement of objectives.
+The strategy sets out actions to deliver the objectives (section 3) over the first two years at the end of which a review will be undertaken against the achievement of objectives.
 This will provide an evidence-base for the next two year plan.

 This strategy aims to strike a balance between ecological protection and restoration with community enjoyment, learning and health and wellbeing benefits.
 It integrates nature recovery and social benefit over a 2-year timeline which is enough to lay the foundations for the next strategic plan.